GOOLEMLABS/goolem_automation/README.md

 Create a .env file with your OpenAI API key:

     OPENAI_API_KEY=your_key_here

 📝 License & Status
 PENDING
 This is an experimental research project and not intended for production use.
 Use responsibly on test systems only.

+About Developers and maintainer: just one , visit my linkedin profile Pedro Luis García or send me an email by contact